bcnodeobc/integrationhub/docs/ethereum.rst

 All RPC included are based on web3.

-.. note::  Make sure to registerToken first before requesting rpc and replace the token in Authoraization headers. http://integrationhub.okwave.asia:3333/api/v2/registerToken
+.. note::  Make sure to enter received token in headers using key 'Authorization'.

 ------------------------------------------------------------------------------